-“Intended Use” is not just about a bunch of engineers sitting around a table coming up with really cool ideas.
+“Intended Use” is not just about a bunch of engineers sitting around a table coming up with really fresh ideas.
 “Intended Use” refers specifically to the patient/customer of the software and how it fulfills their needs (i.e., “User Needs”).
-Systematic identification of user needs is required, and the user needs must be addressed by the software.
-Identification of user needs is done through customer focus groups, rigorous usability studies and consultation with subject matter experts such as doctors and clinicians providing expert insight.
+Systematic identification of user needs is required, and the software must address the user needs.
+Identification of user needs is done through customer focus groups, rigorous usability studies, and consultation with subject matter experts such as doctors and clinicians providing expert insight.

-“Intended Use” also ensures safety of the process through the process of “Hazard Analysis” whereby any hazard that could potentially cause harm to the patient/customer is identified.
-For each identified hazard, software requirements, software design and other risk controls are used to make sure the hazard does not result in harm, or if it does, the severity of the harm is reduced as far as possible.
+“Intended Use” also ensures the safety of the process through the process of “Hazard Analysis,” whereby any hazard that could potentially cause harm to the patient/customer is identified.
+For each identified hazard, software requirements, software design, and other risk controls are used to make sure the hazard does not result in harm, or if it does, the severity of the harm is reduced as far as possible.

 CE Marking requirements for software verification and validation (V&V)